sourcegraph/customer-training/trainings/sourcegraph-101/talk-track.md

 Remember the code intelligence functionality that we saw earlier?
 If I have this set up and pointing to my Sourcegraph instance, I have the ability to get that same functionality in my code host, which is *super* useful for code review.
 So, if I open a page in Sourcegraph, I can go to GitHub in our case.

 *Jump from whatever Sourcegraph page you were on into GitHub.
-Ideally, use one from our repo.*
+Ideally, use one from the Sourcegraph monorepo.*

 And now if I hover over any of the symbols, I get access to that same code intelligence functionality and navigation.
 Super helpful for code review!